mccright/rand-notes/Commercial_Surveillance_Notes.md

 PubMatic
 http://pubmatic.com/

 PubMatic offer marketing automation for publishers via a strategic selling platform, which enables publishers to optimize their digital assets while protecting their brands.
-PubMatic’s platform is designed to help its publisher clients increase the amount of revenue they make from advertising sales by increasing the overall competition among media buyers for each advertising impression displayed through the PubMatic platform.
+PubMatic's platform is designed to help its publisher clients increase the amount of revenue they make from advertising sales by increasing the overall competition among media buyers for each advertising impression displayed through the PubMatic platform.
 PubMatic is a publisher-focused company, but at the same time maintains client relationships with media buyers.
-As a user you may encounter an ad from one of PubMatic’s media buyer clients by viewing the content on a website or application owned or operated by one of PubMatic’s publisher clients.
+As a user you may encounter an ad from one of PubMatic's media buyer clients by viewing the content on a website or application owned or operated by one of PubMatic's publisher clients.
 To learn more about how we collect and use information for online advertising, please visit http://www.pubmatic.com/privacy-policy.

 To learn more about how we collect and use information for online advertising, please visit http://www.pubmatic.com/privacy-policy.php